Central idea: Christ is the light of the world. Doctrine: Light of the world. Practical application: How we are to be lights of the world.

 - Thus, the light we bring, the light of Christ, includes whatever is true and good, and these are intrinsically attractive to everyone.

 - In other words, Christ and his Church want us to become living experts or “artists” in living truth and goodness.
-This is what the saints are.
+This is what the saints have accomplished.

 - First, we Christians must ourselves be evangelized and formed:

 The Homiletic Directory recommends the following Catechism points and themes for the Fourth Sunday of Lent.
 This outline has drawn on the bolded points.

 - CCC 280, 529, 748, 1165, 2466, 2715: Christ the light of the nations

 - CCC 439, 496, 559, 2616: Jesus is the Son of David

 - CCC 1216: baptism is illumination